eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 General Condorcet Methods, including $C_\infty$, are also technically precinct summable, unlike a method like RCV which absolutely requires [central tabulation](../ditch-rcv){:target="_blank"}.
 However, the practicality decreases as the number of candidates increases.
 For 19 candidates, a precinct would potentially need to report the number of voters who prefer each candidate over each other candidate, which is $19(18) = 342$ numbers, which is considerably more cumbersome than simply reporting 19 approval counts.
 However, it is technically fewer numbers than STAR voting, which would require reporting all of these numbers alongside the total scores for each candidate ($19^2=361$) for full summability that wouldn't require a later tabulation of the runoff numbers.

 In fairness, optimizations could be made for both systems.
 It might be possible to reduce the number of reported numbers by considering $A>B$ rankings $+1$ and $B>A$ rankings a $-1$, and counting only the margins in each $\frac{n(n-1)}{2}$ pairwise matchup.
 But that's still over 170 numbers to put on the gymnasium door for a 19 candidate race.
-Better than Ranked Choice voting, surely, but not exactly practical.
+Better than ranked-choice voting, surely, but not exactly practical.

 ## You cannot be serious